 Projects are also assessed on ‘value for money’.
 That is, projects that have a higher contribution ratio from the applicant relative to funds requested from TSA will be rated highly.

-8. APPLICATION PROCESS
+8. APPLICATION AND ASSESSMENT PROCESS

 The Research Advisory Committee is an advisory body specifically convened to provide additional support, impartial assessment input and technical expertise to the TSA Board on matters of research and development funding.
 It should be noted that whilst the RAC will provide recommendations and advice, it is the sole responsibility of the TSA Board to make final decisions regarding project funding.